 Estimated reading time: 4 minutes

-CNN Money collected data from the Census and from the Vera Institute of Justice to learn how much money is spent on an elementary/secondary school student versus housing an inmate in each state.
+CNN Money collected data from the Census and the Vera Institute of Justice to learn how much money is spent on an elementary/secondary school student versus housing an inmate in each state.
 Spoiler alert: every single state spent more money on inmates than it did on public education.

 Which states were the worst “offenders?”
 Colorado’s disparity shows under $10,000 per student, but nearly $30,000 per inmate.
 New York is about $17,000 per student and a whopping $55,000+ per inmate.
 Not to be outdone is Virginia who doesn’t quite make the $10,000 mark per student but exceeds $20,000 per inmate.